smallbutfine/NAM-Runner/README.md

 In case anything goes wrong or the installation was corrupted, simply delete the folder "neural-amp-modeler-0.5.0" and run the batch file and let it install again.

 What it does:
-The program does a download of NAM release 0.5.0/latest.
+The program does a download of NAM release 0.5/latest.
-The program does a silent python 3.10 standard install.
+The program does a silent python 3install.
-The program runs a pip install of all required python packages in a virtual environment inside the NAM folder.
+The program runs a pip install of all required python packages inside the NAM folder.
 The packages are, what the normal conda install of the trainer would install, except an updated pyTorch package, that brings it's own CUDA runtimes, so no additional CUDA installation required.
 The program builds the NAM package and runs the default simple GUI app.
-In case that the installation has already been made, the batch file just acts as a launcher, activating the virtual environment and run the GUI app.
+In case that the installation has already been made, the batch file just acts as a launcher and run the GUI app.
 A nice little one-trick-pony for people who want to avoid using the command line and conda.
 No deeper knowledge required.